-In 2012, wireless subscriber use surpassed 100% – meaning that the average person in the US had more than one wireless device – and this upside is not going to end any time soon!
+In 2012, wireless subscriber use surpassed 100% – meaning that the average person in the US had more than one wireless device – and this trend is not going to end any time soon!
 In fact, wireless data use is expected to quadruple in the next five years, so it’s best to prepare in advance.
-Wireless carriers network infrastructure plans were originally intended to optimize and enable voice traffic, as opposed to data; however this strategy has changed dramatically in the past year or two.
-The Big Four wireless carriers (Verizon, AT&T, Sprint and T-Mobile) are currently racing to finalize their 4G LTE deployment nationwide – and the focus is on data more than ever before.
+Wireless carriers network infrastructure plans were originally intended to optimize and enable voice traffic, as opposed to data; however, this strategy has changed dramatically in the past year or two.
+The Big Three wireless carriers (Verizon, AT&T, and T-Mobile – who now owns Sprint) are currently racing to finalize their 4G LTE deployment nationwide – and the focus is on upgrading to 5G more than ever before.
 In fact, according to CTIA, the leading non-profit authority on the wireless industry, in March of this year, Smartphone use (in minutes) surpassed TV use for the first time ever: 151 to 147 minutes per day respectively (with laptop and tablet using treading at 103 and 43 minutes).

 Wireless carriers invested over $25 billion in 2013 to improve their wireless networks, and 2014 is likely to be no different.
 This capital is going primarily to new cell site development and to fund LTE modifications on existing cell sites, both of which benefit hotel owners by providing additional revenue to the owner and improved wireless service to their visitors.